Fundamental activity constraints lead to specific interpretations of the connectome: Results

-\selectlanguage{american} The input-output relationship $\boldsymbol{\Phi}$ typically features a non-linearity which, in combination with feedback connections, can cause multi-stability in the network.
-In particular excitatory-excitatory loops cause the system defined by \prettyref{eq:int_siegert} to exhibit multi-stable behavior in the stationary firing rates.
 The basic problem is that there is a trade-off between excitation at the fixed points and their stability.
 In particular, exciting the model to bring a fixed point closer to experimental observations requires a method to preserve its stability.
 We achieve this by controlling the influence of the excitatory-excitatory loops on the phase space of the network.

 As an illustration we first study the mechanism using the simple network architecture depicted in \prettyref{fig:Brunel-2D}A: a population of excitatory neurons is coupled to itself with indegree $K$ and is driven by external Poisson sources with the same indegree $K_{\mathrm{ext}}=K$ and rate $\nu_{\mathrm{ext}}$.
 All connections have identical synaptic weights $J$.
-An increase in the external drive shifts the input-output relationship $\boldsymbol{\Phi}(\boldsymbol{\nu},\nu_{\mathrm{ext}})$ of this one-dimensional system (\prettyref{fig:Brunel-2D}C) to the left.
+An increase in the external drive shifts the input-output relationship $\Phi(\nu,\nu_{\mathrm{ext}})$ of this one-dimensional system (\prettyref{fig:Brunel-2D}C) to the left.
 The bifurcation diagram is shown in \prettyref{fig:Brunel-2D}E: for low $\nu_{\mathrm{ext}}$ there is only one fixed point with low activity (LA).
 When increasing $\nu_{\mathrm{ext}}$, an additional pair of fixed points of which one is stable and the other is unstable emerges via a saddle-node bifurcation, leading to a bistable system.
 The second stable fixed point exhibits high firing rates, denoted as the high-activity (HA) state.
 For even higher values of $\nu_{\mathrm{ext}}$, the LA state loses stability.